November 6, 2018

 During consideration of an infrastructure bill, Congress should revisit the 12 percent federal excise tax (FET) imposed on most new heavy-duty trucks.
-This tax routinely adds between $12,000 to $22,000 to the price of a new heavy-duty truck.
-The FET depresses new heavy-duty truck sales and delays the deployment of cleaner, safer and more fuel-efficient trucks.
-This burdensome tax is in addition to the nearly $40,000 in recent federal emissions and fuel-economy mandates that make it harder for small businesses to afford a new heavy-duty truck.
+This tax routinely adds as much as $22,000 or more to the price of a new heavy-duty truck and is in addition to the nearly $40,000 in recent federal emissions and fuel-economy mandates.
 Bills that would repeal the FET, S. 3052/H.R.
-2946, have been introduced by Sen. Gardner (R-Colo.) and Rep. LaMalfa (R-Calif.) respectively.
+2946, have been introduced by Sen. Gardner (R-Colo.) and Rep. LaMalfa (R-Calif.), respectively.
 H.R.
-2946 currently has 20 bipartisan cosponsors.
+2946 currently has 24 bipartisan cosponsors.
 Members are urged to cosponsor S. 3052/H.R.
 2946 to spur new truck sales and promote the entry of cleaner and safer trucks to modernize the trucking fleet.

 Download the brief